The Double Your Sustainability Blog

 This is the most fundamental error.
 It occurs when your document is on the right topic but doesn't provide the specific type of evidence the question demands.
 For example, you submit a policy when the question asks for a KPI or performance data.

-• The Fix: Analyse the question to determine the evidence type required: is it a Policy (your stance), a Measure (your actions), or a Result (your KPIs)?.
+• What to Do: Analyse the question to determine the evidence type required: is it a Policy (your stance), a Measure (your actions), or a Result (your KPIs)?.
 Match your document to the question type.

 2. The Outdated Evidence Trap